 As of 1.01.2022, bidirectional charging stations can be registered regularly by means of an updated technical connection application.

-Several vehicle manufacturers have announced plans to supply the market with bidirectionally chargeable electric models in the near future.
-In general, the introduction of an international standard is expected by 2025, which will also regulate bidirectional charging with CCS charging plugs in a binding manner.
+Several vehicle manufacturers have announced that their vehicles will be enabled for bidirectional charging in the near future.
+In general, the introduction of an international standard ISO 15118-2020 is expected by 2025, which will also regulate bidirectional charging with CCS charging plugs in a binding manner.

 Will bidirectional charging harm my vehicle battery?

 Years of practice and scientific research have shown that lithium batteries are very robust.
 In addition, the latest technical developments have resulted in an even longer battery life.
 Since the discharge power during bidirectional charging is much lower compared to driving (factor 10 and more), the additional aging of the battery is extremely low.
 The approval of vehicle models for bidirectional charging operation by their manufacturers also includes the retention of full warranty services.